Seafarers' Allowance, Fisher Tax Credit and Sea-going Naval Personnel Tax Credit

 What type of fishing qualifies?

 The type of fishing covered is fishing for any kind of fish found in the sea, including crustaceans and molluscs.
 It does not include salmon, fresh water eels or aquaculture animals.
-For more information see Fisher Tax Credit (Part 15.01.45).
+For further information, please see the Tax and Duty Manual Part 15-01-45.

 If you are fishing or dredging solely for scientific, research or training purposes, you do not qualify.

-The quickest and easiest way to claim Fisher Tax Credit is using our online service myAccount.
-The vast majority of people who claim this relief online receive their tax refund, where it is due, within five working days.
+The quickest and easiest way to claim the Fisher Tax Credit is by using our online service, myAccount.
+Most people who claim this relief online receive their tax refund, where it is due, within five working days.

 You can use myAccount to complete an Income Tax Return for the year you wish to claim.